ah-/anne-key/README.md

 Community
 ---------

-We hang out in the [Anne Pro discord](https://discord.gg/ARQmrNn).
+We hang out in the [Anne Pro Dev discord](https://discord.gg/ARQmrNn).
 Please observe the [Rust Code of Conduct](https://rust-lang.org/conduct.html) within our community.

 Documentation
 ---------